cwchenwang/tttLRM/README.md

 ```

 ## ⚡ Inference
 We use `sp_size` for sequence parallel, which denotes the number of GPUs used for one sequence.
-Input views and generated Gaussians will be evenly distributed to `sp_size` GPUs.
+Input views and generated Gaussians will be evenly distributed to `sp_size` GPUs. `sp_size` should be divisible by total number of GPUs you use.
 ```bash
 # For Full model
 bash script/inference_dl3dv.sh